Ursego/JiGit/_______ReadMe_______.txt

 HOW TO OBTAIN THE COMMIT HASH:

 In the DEV Pull Request, find (Ctrl+F) 'merged commit' - you will see '[your_name] merged commit [commit_hash] into [release]'.
-Tip: immediately after creating the DEV Pull Request, grab its commit hash and run the 'b' command.
+Tip: immediately after squashing & merging the DEV Pull Request, copy its commit hash and run the 'b' command.

 CONFIRMATION MESSAGE